ajpalkovic/yapl/README.md

     >>> x
     klass

-But this is not enough, as the 'function MyClass' is actually wrapped by the 'function klass', as we discussed earlier.
-I needed to essentially create a function at runtime with the same name as the function expression in the 'initialize' key.
+But this is not enough, as the `function MyClass` is actually wrapped by the `function klass`, as we discussed earlier.
+I needed to essentially create a function at runtime with the same name as the function expression in the `initialize` key.
 To do this, I used a lot of hackery:

     Function.create = function(name, arguments, body) {
       return eval('(function ' + name + '(' + arguments + ') {' + body + '})');